-President Obama proposed \$46 million for FHIP, and \$23.3 million for FHAP for FY17.
-Congress in December 2016 funded FHIP and FHAP at the FY16 level at \$39.2 million, \$900,000 below FY15.
-FHAP received a \$1 million increase to \$24.3 million in FY17 from FY15, despite a drop in the number of participating agencies.
-At least \$57 million, including \$5 million for a systemic testing program, must be provided for the FHIP program going forward.
+FY19 has enacted \$39 million for FHIP, and \$24 million for FHAP.
+At least \$57 million, including \$5 million for a systemic testing program, must be provided for the FHIP program in FY20.
 FHAP must be funded at \$40 million.

 An increased FHIP appropriation would provide fair housing groups with the capacity to address larger systemic issues, such as discriminatory sales practices, insurance policies, and bringing about investigations into increasingly harmful blanket policies that have a widespread impact on available housing choice in entire markets.
-FHIP must also be increased to allow for private nonprofit fair housing organizations to address the onslaught of discrimination against immigrants and religious minorities instigated by the hateful rhetoric of the 2016 presidential campaign.
+FHIP must also be increased to allow for private nonprofit fair housing organizations to address the onslaught of discrimination against immigrants and religious minorities.

-FORECAST FOR 2017
+FORECAST FOR 2019

-Conservative members of Congress continue to attack enforcement of the Fair Housing Act, and will likely again target HUD's Affirmatively Furthering Fair Housing rule and funding for the FHIP program's private enforcement component.
-The same conservative members of Congress may also try to direct HUD to focus funding on education and outreach instead of enforcement grants.
-Such a drastic shift in priorities would put many fair housing organizations out of business, forcing victims of discrimination to rely on state agencies and HUD under an administration that is hostile to fair housing.
+Conservative members of Congress continue to attack enforcement of the "Fair Housing Act" and will likely again target HUD's Affirmatively Furthering Fair Housing rule and funding for the FHIP program's private enforcement component.
+The same conservative Members of Congress will continue to direct HUD to focus funding on education and outreach instead of enforcement grants.
+Such a drastic shift in priorities would undermine the purpose of the FHIP program, forcing victims of discrimination to rely on state agencies and HUD, which depend on the enforcement expertise and services of FHIP organizations to handle the overwhelming majority of reported complaints annually.
 Advocates should support increased fair housing funding and urge HUD to prioritize private enforcement grants under the FHIP program.

 Private fair housing organizations remain a critical part of the United States' civil rights enforcement infrastructure.
-In 2016, private nonprofit fair housing organizations investigated 19,645 (70%) fair housing complaints, more than twice as many complaints as all federal, state, and local government agencies combined.
-Public FHAP agencies processed 6,972 (25%) complaints and HUD processed 1,274 (4.5%) complaints.
+In 2017, private nonprofit fair housing organizations investigated over two-thirds of fair housing complaints, more than twice as many complaints as all federal, state, and local government agencies combined.
+FHAP agencies processed 24% of complaints, and HUD processed 4.5% of all reported complaints.